Jascha Horenstein (1898-1973)

-MAHLER: Ninth Symphony - There are at least five, possibly six extant Horenstein recordings.
+MAHLER: Ninth Symphony - There are several extant Horenstein recordings of Mahler's Ninth.
 The legendary mono with the Vienna S.O. from c.1952 is on Vox CDX2 5509 with Kindertotenleider by the Bamberg S.O. with Norman Foster c.1955.
 (There was room for the Lieder Eines Fahrenden Gesellen with Foster as well but Vox put it on another set; see VARIOUS).
 A BBC broadcast recording with the London Symphony Orchestra was on Music & Arts CD-235 again paired with a Kindertotenlieder, this one the French National Radio Orchestra with Marian Anderson from 1956 (this Kindertotenlieder appears to be the same performance as on the Paris concert with the 'Orchestre National de France'; see VARIOUS).
 Deryk Barker, our reliable friend from the Mahler-list, says that the M&A Mahler 9th is not the same performance as that issued by BBC Legends [below], and thinks it may be the 17 April 1966 performance from the Royal Festival Hall.
 The 15 September 1966 performance from the Royal Albert Hall is now on BBC Legends (BBCL (4075-2) with yet another Kindertotenleider, this time with Janet Baker and the Scottish National Orchestra from 1967: the only known copy of this was an aircheck in mono; Jerry Bruck did the best he could to restore it.
 A 1967 recording of M9 with the Orchestre National de France was on Disques Montaigne (TCE 8862) coupled with Strauss's Don Quixote with cellist Janos Starker.
 A 1969 recording with the American Symphony Orchestra was on Music & Arts CD-785 (a 4-CD set; see VARIOUS).
-And finally, another recording with the Vienna S.O. from the 1960 Vienna Festival has been newly transferred by Pristine Audio (PASC426; go here).
+And finally, another recording with the Vienna S.O. from the 1960 Vienna Festival has been newly transferred by Pristine Classical (PASC426; go here).